-The parties recognize and understand that the County has the right to require employees covered by this Agreement to work overtime and that, to the extent reasonably possible, overtime work should first be covered by volunteers and then through the evenhanded assignment of mandatory overtime.
+The parties recognize and understand that the County has the right to require employees covered by this Agreement to work overtime and that overtime work should first be covered by volunteers and then through the evenhanded assignment of mandatory overtime.
 Accordingly, the parties agree to the following guidelines for the assignment of overtime work:

-- 1. The Department will maintain voluntary and mandatory overtime rosters by seniority for each shift.
-The rosters will be read during roll calls before each shift so that officers will know where they stand vis-a-vis overtime. - 2.
-The Department will first try to cover its overtime work from the voluntary overtime roster.
+1. The Department will maintain voluntary and mandatory overtime rosters by seniority.
+The mandatory rosters will be posted or read during roll calls before each shift so that officers will know where they stand vis-a-vis overtime.

+2. The Department will first try to cover its overtime work from the voluntary overtime roster.
 The volunteer roster will be made accessible to volunteers to sign up for overtime.
 Work will be offered in seniority order to the most senior employee first.
-In the event someone is relieved of overtime, it will be in reverse seniority except when an officer is not qualified to assume the position of a junior officer, and in cases where exchanging post assignments would create potential problems. - 3.
-If sufficient volunteers are not available for overtime work, the Department will make overtime assignments from the mandatory overtime roster.
+In the event someone is relieved of overtime, it will be in reverse seniority except when an officer is not qualified to assume the position of a junior officer, and in cases where exchanging post assignments would create potential problems.

+3. If sufficient volunteers are not available for overtime work, the Department will make overtime assignments from the mandatory overtime roster.
 Mandatory overtime shall be assigned on a rotating basis by seniority with the junior employees first on the list.
 An officer who works a minimum of thirty (30) minutes mandatory overtime shall be considered as fulfilling his/her mandatory overtime obligation.
 Mandatory overtime will not be assigned to an officer if the officer is scheduled for approved leave or break the following day.

-The officer shall, however, remain at the top of the roster upon his/her return to work. - 4.
-When assigning overtime work (both voluntary and mandatory) the Department will make reasonable efforts to accommodate the post preferences of employees by seniority order but it is not required, under this provision, to accommodate employee desires to work assigned posts which have been designated by the Director as permanent.
+4. When assigning overtime work (both voluntary and mandatory) the Department will make reasonable efforts to accommodate the post preferences of employees by seniority order but it is not required, under this provision, to accommodate employee desires to work assigned posts which have been designated by the Director as permanent.
 The Department will notify the Association within thirty (30) days after enactment of this contract as to which posts are permanent and will also provide the Association with notice of any changes in designation.

-- 5. When scheduling overtime work, the County will make reasonable efforts to provide employees with as much advance notice as permitted under the circumstances. - 6.
-Except in a case of emergency, as determined by the Director or Deputy Director, no employee will be permitted or required: - a.
+5. When scheduling overtime work, the County will make reasonable efforts to provide employees with as much advance notice as permitted under the circumstances.

+6. Except in a case of emergency, as determined by the Director or Deputy Director, no employee will be permitted or required:

+- a.
 To work more than sixteen (16) consecutive hours; or, - b.
 To work two (2) consecutive days of sixteen (16) consecutive hours.